amills93/No-Phishing-Zone/Milestone_2/Milestone_2_OUTLINE_V3.md

 Frame issue of phishing as a behavioral problem.
 -   Note disconnect between typical user action of clicking phishing link, and impacts/results that it has.
-How it happens
+-   How it happens
-Why it happens
+-   Why it happens
 -   Presentation of our main project idea
 -   Impacts we believe this will have in relationship to current state of user awareness and phishing attacks.

 ## Section 2: Research and Project
 //What our research found:

-- Current available tools for fighting phishing and educating users.
+Current available tools for fighting phishing and educating users.
-    • Cluster types of defenses for phishing o Tools – those we found in our research o User education – KnowBe4 and Google Web Etiquette trainings.
+- Cluster types of defenses for phishing
+- Tools – those we found in our research

+User education – KnowBe4 and Google Web Etiquette trainings.
-    • Tools that we found in literature from our bibliography. o Analysis of our research and what the current tech is. o How we found current tools lacking. o How we wanted a tool that did what our tool does but did not find one.
+- Tools that we found in literature from our bibliography.
+- Analysis of our research and what the current tech is.

+How we found current tools lacking.
+- How we wanted a tool that did what our tool does but did not find one.

 //No-Phishing-Zone Explanation
 - Full explanation of what No-Phishing-Zone browser extension will do and won’t do and why.